The Media industry is one of the fastest growing and respected industries in the world today, ideal for young creative and dynamic minds.

 Media Studies is a vast and eclectic subject area which includes studying media disciplines ranging from hundreds of years ago to the ultra-contemporary sub-sectors.
 A level Media Studies will introduce you to many different media and encourages theoretical considerations across all platforms studied.
 Audience reception, representation, regulation and ownership and gender theory are just some of the theories you will learn about.

-A level Media Studies allows you to question the validity of the information you receive on a daily basis and to be aware of bias within the media so that by the end of the two-year period you should have an even better understanding of the world we live in.
+A Level Media Studies at DLD College London is taught in a well equipped media room with an adjoining media suite full of state of the art computers.
+The subject allows you to question the validity of the information you receive on a daily basis and to be aware of bias within the media so that by the end of the two-year period you should have an even better understanding of the world we live in.

 You will also have the opportunity to consolidate your learning into a creative cross-media project within your chosen media platform.

-You will study a wide range of different media which include Advertising and Marketing, Newspapers, Film Industry, Radio, Video Games, TV, Print and Online Magazines and On-line media.
-A level Media Studies centres around applying an analytical framework (media language, audience, representation and context) which you learn through discussion, analysis and debating.
+A Level Media Studies centres around applying an analytical framework (media language, audience, representation and context) which you learn through discussion, analysis and debating.
 You will develop a range of technical skills required for both constructing and deconstructing media products.

 You will be expected to think independently and to develop your own voice, and you will be encouraged to expand your knowledge outside of the classroom through reading and through engaging with a wide range of Media texts.
 For example, when studying the newspaper industry, taking a daily/weekly newspaper either in a print or online format will build your awareness of current affairs.
 You will need to live and breathe media.

 A level Media Studies students can go onto study Media, TV or Film at University as a practical degree, a theoretical degree or a combination of the two.
-This can lead to a very broad range of professions in media, film and journalism.
+This can lead to a very broad range of professions in media, film, journalism and marketing.

 A good degree in a subject like Media Studies can also develop a wide range of transferable skills including analysis, visual communication, problem solving, as well as communication, presentation and organizational skills.